adriandoonan/improv-toolbox/src/content/exercises/cliffweb-fact-opinion-false-belief.md

 ---
 name: Fact, Opinion, False Belief
-purpose: WarmUp
+purpose: Warm Up
 shortDescription: Players move around the space and are directed to state facts about themselves, opinions they actually hold or crazy beliefs and lies about themselves.
 description: Players move around the space and are directed to state facts about themselves, opinions they actually hold or crazy beliefs and lies about themselves.
 focus: Warm up
 tags:
   - Warm up
   - Amy Poehler
 source: cliffweb
 credit: Amy Poehler
 ---